 Highly engaged employees bring invaluable benefits to an organization, but they are a rare find.
-Creating engaged and motivated employees requires a dedicated effort from everyone, especially those at the top.
+Employee engagement doesn’t happen by accident, it requires a dedicated effort from everyone, especially those at the top.

 Whether employees walk into an office or open a laptop each morning, ‘showing up’ is the easy part.
 Actually doing the work, and doing it well requires greater effort.
 The willingness of employees to do more than the bare minimum is linked to how engaged they are with the company.